Oh the joys of cheaper drinks in the early evening — a.k.a. happy hour.

 Happy hour favorites:

-Zinburger is an old-school burger joint with a spin.
+Zinburger is an old-school burger joint with a twist.

 While using only certified Angus, their assortment ranges from the Zinburger to the Bruce Lee burger, with shakes, salads, and sides also deserving attention.